 Using a Power Diverter With Two Immersion Heaters

-Another way to use solar panels for hot water is with two immersion heaters.
-With this setup, you connect a power diverter to the lower immersion heater.
-Seeing as heat rises, the lower immersion heater can give you a full tank of hot water using only surplus solar energy.
-On the other hand, the top immersion heater stays connected to the grid and only has to heat the water at the top of the tank.
+A great way to use solar panels for hot water is with two immersion heaters.
+With this setup, you connect a power diverter to the lower immersion heater and grid electricity to the upper immersion heater.
+Hot water rises, so the lower immersion heater heats the whole tank using surplus solar electricity.
+Meanwhile, the top immersion heater only heats the top of the tank, making it much more economical to run.
 This means that if you do need to heat water using grid electricity, at least you’ll only have to use a small amount.
-You can also set the bottom thermostat to a lower temperature than the top one to prioritise solar electricity over grid electricity.
+You should also set the bottom thermostat to a slightly lower temperature than the top one to prioritise solar electricity over grid electricity.

 Protecting Against Legionnaire’s Disease